Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ### !callout-info
 ## Copilot limitations

-Copilot does have limitations and a knowledge cut off like ChatGPT, so languages or syntax that are very new may not be available in suggestions or Copilot may not have very useful results.
+Copilot does have limitations and a knowledge cut off like ChatGPT, so languages or syntax that are very new may not be available in suggestions, or Copilot may not have very useful results.
 However, when it comes to commonly used libraries and modules, Copilot is great at surfacing and explaining functions or syntax without having to leave our IDE.
 ### !end-callout

 In addition to writing out prompts, Copilot chat has a few handy shortcuts for common actions.
-We can also use Copilot to help summarize code changes for our commit messages!
+We can even use Copilot to help summarize code changes for our commit messages!

 ### Shortcut Commands